simonjulianl/tp/docs/UserGuide.md

 # [**5.
 FAQ**](#table-of-contents)

 **Q**: I can't double-click on the `gomedic.jar` file to open it.
 What should I do?<br>
 **A**: Please check that you have Java `11` or above installed in your Computer by opening the terminal.
 You can do so by entering the command `java --version`.
-It should show `java 11.x.xx` or `openjdk 11.x.xx` depending on the Java `11` distribution you are using.
+It should show `java 11.x.xx` or `openjdk 11.x.xx`, depending on the Java `11` distribution you are using.
-After which, please enter the command `java -jar gomedic.jar` in the folder where `gomedic.jar` is located at.
+Following that, enter the command `java -jar gomedic.jar` in the directory that `gomedic.jar` is resides in.
 Some precautions :

 2. For Windows user, please do not open it using Windows Subsystem Linux (WSL), please use Windows PowerShell to run `gomedic.jar`
 3. For Mac users, you can follow the precautions stated [here](https://github.com/nus-cs2103-AY2122S1/forum/issues/353) to open your `jar` file.
-4. If the aforementioned steps do not help you, please contact our developers directly by raising a new issue [here](https://github.com/AY2122S1-CS2103T-T15-1/tp/issues) !
+4. If the aforementioned steps do not help you, please contact our developers directly by raising a new issue [here](https://github.com/AY2122S1-CS2103T-T15-1/tp/issues)!

 ---